pulumi/docs/pulumi-hugo/themes/default/content/resources/azure-github-workshop/index.md

 ---
 # Name of the webinar.
-title: "Getting Started with Azure IaC and Review Stacks"
+title: "Getting Started with Azure IaC and Pulumi Deployments"
-title_tag: "Getting Started with Azure IaC and Review Stacks (July 2023 Workshop)"
+title_tag: "Getting Started with Azure IaC and Pulumi Deployments"
-meta_desc: "In this workshop, we’ll explore the new Azure Native v2 provider and Pulumi Review Stacks on GitHub"
+meta_desc: "Explore the new Azure Native v2 provider and learn how Pulumi Deployments make it easier to validate both infrastructure and app code before release."
-meta_image: "/images/resources/azure-iac-review-stacks.png"
+meta_image: "/images/resources/azure-deployments2.png"

 # A featured webinar will display first in the list.
 featured: false